Survival can be summed up in three words: never give up.British adventurer Bear Grylls OBE

 What are the pros and cons of outsourcing?

 The global pandemic smashed traditional views on how and where we should work.

 ‘Working from home’ is now the norm for millions of people, and companies are getting used to the idea of a workforce that doesn’t commute to their office building downtown in a big city.
 Many people are even giving up their homes/apartments and heading out on an adventure.

-There are benefits to a business that contracts an outsourcing company:
+There are benefits to a business that contracts a software development outsourcing company: